felipejimcam25/WorldSkills_americas_module_d/README.md

 The solution was designed to be completed within a limited time frame (approximately 3 hours), while maintaining basic standards of code quality, server-side validation, and accessibility.

-📌 Project Overview
+###📌 Project Overview

 In Latin America, the trade of local food products plays an important economic and cultural role.
 Products such as Brazilian coffee, Argentine yerba mate, Ecuadorian cocoa, and Dominican vanilla are part of the region’s identity.

 This project allows an administrator to:

-Register companies and their products
+-Register companies and their products

-Expose visible products through a public JSON API
+-Expose visible products through a public JSON API

-Display product information on a public web page
+-Display product information on a public web page

-Manage data through a secure admin dashboard
+-Manage data through a secure admin dashboard

-🚀 Features
+###🚀 Features
-🔐 Administration Panel
+#🔐 Administration Panel

 Access protected by a passphrase-based login

 Dashboard to:

-Create, update, and delete companies
+-Create, update, and delete companies

-Create, update, and delete products
+-Create, update, and delete products

-Products can only be deleted if they are marked as hidden
+-Products can only be deleted if they are marked as hidden

-Companies can be set as active or inactive
+-Companies can be set as active or inactive

-🌐 Public API
+###🌐 Public API

 Returns only visible products belonging to active companies

 Supports:

-Keyword search
+-Keyword search

-Pagination
+-Pagination

-Provides detailed product information by GTIN
+-Provides detailed product information by GTIN

-📄 Public Product Page
+###📄 Public Product Page

 Public HTML page that displays:

-Product name
+-Product name

-GTIN
+-GTIN

-Description
+-Description

-Brand
+-Brand

-Company
+-Company

-Country of origin
+-Country of origin

-Gross and net weight
+-Gross and net weight

-Includes pagination in the public product listing
+-Includes pagination in the public product listing

-Simple, mobile-friendly, and accessible design
+-Simple, and accessible design

-🔗 API Endpoints
+###🔗 API Endpoints
-Public API
+#Public API
 Method	Endpoint	Description
 GET	/api/products.json?query=&page=1&limit=10	List of visible products GET	/api/products/:gtin	Public product detail

-Admin API (Login Required)
+#Admin API (Login Required)
 Method	Endpoint	Description
 POST	/admin/login	Admin login
 GET	/api/admin/companies	List companies